 The next box is about internal triggers.
 Internal triggers answer questions like: What was going through your mind before the behavior happened?
 What were you feeling (emotionally)?
 What were you feeling (physically)?
 Guess what?
 Everything you just identified in these two boxes are called triggers!
 One of the keys to changing behavior is learning to identify, avoid, eliminate, or manage our triggers.

-Do you see how this simple exercise helped you with both acceptance and change in one single chart?
+Do you see how this simple exercise helped you with both acceptance and change?

 For practical exercises to overcome your blindspots, please refer to my new workbook: DBT Skills Workbook for PTSD: Practical Exercises for Overcoming Trauma and Post-Traumatic Stress Disorder…coming soon in 2019!